 Plan providers are In-Network Providers and other healthcare professionals in our service area that we contract with to provide covered services to our members.
+Services by Plan Provides are covered when acting within the scope of their license or certification under applicable state law.
 We credential Plan providers according to national standards.